What is PIK Interest?

 - “Rolled-Up” Interest

-Certain debt instruments may come with partial PIK interest.
+Certain debt instruments may come with a partial PIK component.
 For example, a loan with a 10.0% interest rate and 50.0% PIK component means that half of the interest is going to be paid using cash, while the remaining half is accrued.

 PIK Interest Formula

-To calculate the PIK interest, the formula consists of the PIK interest rate being multiplied by the beginning balance of the applicable debt security or preferred equity.
+To calculate the paid-in-kind interest, the formula consists of the PIK rate being multiplied by the beginning balance of the applicable debt security or preferred equity.

 Whether the interest expense is paid in cash or PIK, the debt principal and the accrued interest payments must be paid by maturity at the end of the borrowing term, per the lending agreement.